booyaa/opentelemetry-playground/experiments/02-hello-logs/README.md

         {"kind": "exporter", "data_type": "logs", "name": "debug"}
 ```

-There's a lot of text, by using the collector's [internal logger][docs_debug_exp_logger] our single log entry is transformed into a log record.
+Wow that's a lot of text considering we just sent a single log line.
+By using the collector's [internal logger][docs_debug_exp_logger] our single log entry is transformed into a log record.

 We can see there are a lot more fields added.
 If you search for "Body:" you'll see our log entry.
 Something you may have noticed is that time stamp appears to be Unix epoch time (midnight 1970-01-01).
 We can fix this by adding a processor to the collector or embed the timestamp in the log entry before sending it to the collector.
-We'll look at processors in another future experiment.
+We'll look at processors in a future experiment.

 <!-- linkies -->
 [docs_webhook_rxr]: https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/webhookeventreceiver